DewaYoGamer/uppictureapi/README.md

 - Only image files are allowed (jpeg, jpg, png, gif, webp).
 - File mappings are stored in `fileMap.json` for persistence.
 - Uploaded files are deleted from local storage after upload.
+- The server port and password can be set in `.env`.

 ## License